withastro/astro/GOVERNANCE.md

 2. A trivial change can be discussed and approved entirely within the RFC GitHub issue, as long as there are no objections from Maintainers or Core Maintainers.
 This is not considered a formal vote.
 3. A non-trivial, significant change should be discussed within the RFC GitHub issue and approved during an RFC meeting call.
 4. During an RFC meeting, the moderator will attempt to achieve consensus on the RFC proposal.
-5. **If consensus is ever reached:** the RFC is approved.
+5. **If consensus is reached:** the RFC is approved.
-6. Otherwise, Maintainers should attempt to reach consensus over the course of the next week, before bringing the RFC back to an RFC meeting.
-All reasonable attempts to address concerns should be exhausted.
+6. **If consensus is not reached:** Maintainers must make all reasonable attempts to resolve issues and reach consensus in GitHub or a follow-up RFC meeting.
+The process of reaching consensus can take time, and should not be rushed as long as all participants are making a reasonable effort to respond.
 7. **If consensus still cannot be reached:** The project Steward may initiate the first fallback mechanism by limiting the vote to Core Maintainers.
 8. **If consensus still cannot be reached:** The project Steward may initiate a final fallback vote of Core Maintainers, of which an overwhelming majority (80%+) is required to pass.
 9. **If consensus still cannot be reached:**  The RFC is closed without approval.